brenns10/talks/_posts/2015-09-09-python-packages.md

 ---
-title: The World of Python Packages
+title: The World of Python Libraries
 description: >
   A talk given at a HacSoc meeting in conjunction with Jeff Copeland.
 Jeff gave an introduction to Python, and this 15-minute presentation gives an overview